 During her tenure at the United States National Science Foundation (NSF), Dr. Wanda E. Ward has served in a number of science and engineering policy, planning and program capacities, including Head of the Office of International and Integrative Activities, Senior Advisor to the NSF Director; Assistant to the NSF Deputy Director for Human Resource Development; Deputy Assistant Director for Social, Behavioral, and Economic Sciences; and Deputy Assistant Director, Education and Human Resources.
 Wanda provided critical leadership for the development of several NSF-wide activities, including the Human and Social Dynamics priority area, the Science of Learning Centers program, Cyberinfrastructure and the Social Sciences, the ADVANCE program, the Innovation through Institutional Integration activity, and the Career-Life Balance initiative.
 She has also served on the President's National Science and Technology Council subcommittees and interagency working groups in the areas of science education and workforce development and the social, behavioral and economic sciences.
 Prior to joining NSF, Wanda was an associate professor of psychology and founding director of the Center for Research on Multi-Ethnic Education at the University of Oklahoma, Norman.
 She received a BA in psychology as well as the Afro-American Studies Certificate from Princeton University and a PhD in psychology from Stanford University.
 Wanda chaired the Organizing Committee of the Gender Summit 3 – North America and Gender Summit 5 – Africa.

-Program Leader, Foundations for Innovation program, International Development Research Centre, Canada
+Program Leader, Foundations for Innovation program, International Development Research Centre (IDRC), Canada

 An economist by training, Dr. Ann Weston is an expert on issues of trade and poverty and has worked all over the developing world.
 She is widely published and has a wealth of experience in research, training, evaluation, and management.
 Her past work at the International Development Research Centre led her to oversee the Canadian Partnerships Program, which facilitates Canadian participation in international research networks, and the Fellowships and Awards program, which provides financial support to scholars in Canada and in developing countries.
 She has worked at the UK’s Overseas Development Institute, the Commonwealth Secretariat in London, the North-South Institute, and has had a long association with the Canadian Association for the Study of International Development.
 Ann holds an MSc in economics from the School of Oriental and African Studies, University of London.